MahimaYadowansi/Heliverse_Assignment/README.md

 # Automation Testing Suite

 This repository contains an automation testing project built with **Selenium WebDriver** and **Java**, designed to test various functionalities of an e-commerce platform.
-The suite includes test cases that cover adding items to the cart, UI testing, and form validation.
+The suite includes test cases that cover adding items to the cart, UI testing,login testing and form validation.
 The tests are executed using **TestNG**, with reports generated in the `test-output` folder.

 ## Project Overview